LaKraven/TBCEditor/README.md

 <h3>Source</h3>

-The source code is not published until the !EditBone v.
+The source code is not published until the EditBone v.
 10.0.0 is released.

 <h3>Screenshots</h3>